Hola Volunteers ~ Updated August 14th, 2019

-When you receive your airline tickets let us know the date, time, flight number and airline that you'll be arriving into Puerto Vallarta on.
-We will pick you up at the airport or bus terminal.
+When you receive your airline tickets let us know the city you are flying out of, the date, time you arrive in Puerto Vallarta, flight number and airline.
+(This information will help us in case of cancellation or flight delay) We will pick you up at the airport or bus terminal.

 To enter México you will need a passport, there are no exceptions to this rule.
 A Mexican tourist permit or visa will be issued at the airport when you arrive in Puerto Vallarta or when you cross the border by car or bus.
 It is important to obtain a Tourist Visa that covers 180 days.
 If your visa expires before you leave México, it can be extended, there will be a small charge.